curl/curl/docs/cmdline-opts/request-target.md

 # `--request-target`

-Tells curl to use an alternative "target" (path) instead of using the path as provided in the URL.
+Tells curl to use an alternative target (path) instead of using the path as provided in the URL.
 Particularly useful when wanting to issue HTTP requests without leading slash or other data that does not follow the regular URL pattern, like "OPTIONS *".